GeospatialPython/pyshp/README.md

 ### Reading Geometry and Records Simultaneously

-You way want to examine both the geometry and the attributes for a record at the same time.
+You may want to examine both the geometry and the attributes for a record at the same time.
 The shapeRecord() and shapeRecords() method let you do just that.